iq-motion-control/iq-module-communication-doc/docs/tutorials/extracting_log_qgroundcontrol.rst

     PlotJuggler Loaded Data

 Locate and select "esc_status".
 A sub-menu of ESC values will be displayed.
-The values "esc.00", "esc.01", "esc.02", and "esc.03" map to the values selected for the VTQ_TELEM_IDS_1 or VTQ_TELEM_IDS_2 parameter in the firmware, starting with the lowest value.

 .. figure:: ../_static/tutorial_images/ifci_log/plotjuggler_esc_status.png
     :align: center